Day 1 - Dublin

 Arrive in Dublin.

-This evening, get to know your new travel crew over a drink at a local pub.
-Afterward, head out for a three-course dinner at one of Ireland’s oldest, traditional pubs, known for live music and good old storytelling!
+You'll head out for a three-course dinner at one of Ireland’s oldest, traditional pubs, known for live music and good old storytelling!

 day by day*